-By far and away, the most widely recognized and acclaimed silver coin is the American Silver Eagle.
+Far and away, the most widely recognized and acclaimed silver coin is the American Silver Eagle.
 Produced by the U.S. mint, this stunning coin is symbolic of high quality silver bullion production and heritage.
 The American silver eagle carries a face value of $1.00 and is .999 percent fine.
 Most commonly bought and sold silver coins contain 1 troy ounce and are also .999 while some can be as high as .9999.
 Though one ounce is the most popular size, some coins are produced in sizes of 2 oz, 5 oz, 10 oz and even Kilogram in some cases.

 Junk Silver Coins

 Junk silver is another option for investors.
-Junk silver is circulated coins that contain up to 90 percent silver.
+Junk silver coins are circulated coins that contain up to 90 percent silver.
 For example, silver dollars minted in the U.S. prior to 1965 contained silver.
 It is more difficult to determine the actual amount of silver in such coins, although they are considered to be another inexpensive and cost effective way to begin acquiring physical silver.

 Commemorative Silver Coins